 What did Kate and Gerry say on the anniversary of Madeleine’s disappearance?

-The McCanns issued a statement on their Find Madeleine website to mark the anniversary of their daughter’s disappearance.
+Madeleine’s parents Kate and Gerry McCann posted a short statement on their Find Madeleine Campaign website to mark the anniversary of her disappearance.